AktasC/Hackintosh-Elitebook-Broadwell/README.md

 # Work In Progress

+Please checkout the `opencore` branch for the latest version

 ## Vanilla MacOS Mojave on an HP Elitebook 840 G2

 Welcome on another Hackintosh guide !